 Many taxpayers find using the standard mileage rate an easier way to expense their vehicle.
 You cannot depreciate the vehicle if you use the standard mileage rate.
 Instead of the standard mileage rate, you can use the actual expense method.
 If you use this method, you need to figure depreciation for the vehicle.

-The business use of an automobile is claimed on:
+You can claim business use of an automobile on:

-- Form 2106 (PDF), Employee Business Expenses or, if eligible, line 1 and Part II of Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses, and then with other employee business expenses on line 21 of Schedule A (Form 1040) (PDF), Itemized Deductions.
+- Form 2106 (.pdf), Employee Business Expenses, or, if eligible, on Form 2106-EZ (.pdf), Unreimbursed Employee Business Expenses, and then with other employee business expenses on line 21 of Schedule A (Form 1040) (.pdf), Itemized Deductions.

 - Publication 587, Business Use of Your Home